 The right of access – data handling and processing: Both current and legacy customers are able to request access to the data you hold on them.
 How will you comply if you are faced with this request – do you know what information you hold and where it is stored?
 Could you fulfil within one month?

 Only contact individuals who have expressively granted consent to do so:

 Customers must grant permission before you use their data – they must also know what it will be used for – the right to be informed.
 Be clear and precise about your intentions.

 Taking the first steps to GDPR compliance:

-This is just a snapshot of some of the key changes that are soon to be implemented.
 Fundamentally, you need to break things down into bite-size chucks and not get overwhelmed.
 Understanding GDPR may appear daunting and complicated, but it needn’t be – preparation is the key:

 - Understand what data you collect as an organisation, and what is actually of use.